-- sited to avoid the need for new landscaping wherever possible. - B. If new landscaping is required to make a proposed development visually subordinate from key viewing areas, existing on-site vegetative screening and other visibility factors shall be analyzed to determine the extent of new landscaping, and the size of new trees needed to achieve the standard.
+- A. New landscaping (including new earth berms) shall be required only when application of all other available guidelines in this chapter is not sufficient to make the development visually subordinate from key viewing areas.
+Alternate sites shall be considered prior to using new landscaping to achieve visual subordinance.
+Development shall be sited to avoid the need for new landscaping wherever possible. - B. If new landscaping is required to make a proposed development visually subordinate from key viewing areas, existing on-site vegetative screening and other visibility factors shall be analyzed to determine the extent of new landscaping, and the size of new trees needed to achieve the standard.
 Any vegetation planted pursuant to this guideline shall be sized to provide sufficient screening to make the development visually subordinate within five years or less from the commencement of construction.
-If after five years the vegetation has not achieved a size sufficient to screen the development, additional screening may be required by the local government to make the development visually subordinate. - C. Unless as specified otherwise by provisions in this chapter, landscaping shall be installed as soon as practicable, and prior to project completion.- - D. Applicants and successors in interest for the subject parcel are responsible for the proper maintenance and survival of planted vegetation, and replacement of such vegetation that does not survive. - E. The Scenic Resources Implementation Handbook shall include recommended species for each landscape setting consistent with the Landscape Settings Design Guidelines in this chapter, and minimum recommended sizes of new trees planted (based on average growth rates expected for recommended species). - 8.6.
-Existing tree cover screening proposed development from key viewing areas shall be retained or as specified in the Landscape Settings Design Guidelines section of this chapter. - 9.7.
-The silhouette of new buildings shall remain below the skyline of a bluff, cliff, or ridge as seen visible from key viewing areas.
-Variances to this guideline may be granted if application of the guideline would leave the owner without a reasonable economic use.
-The variance shall be the minimum necessary to allow the use and may be applied only after all reasonable efforts to modify the design, building height, and site to comply with the guideline have been made. - 10.
-An alteration to a building built before November 17, 1986, that already protrudes above the skyline of a bluff, cliff, or ridge as seen from a key viewing area, may itself protrude above the skyline if: - A. The altered building, through use of color, landscaping and/or othermitigation measures, contrasts less with its setting than before the alteration, and - B. There is no practicable alternative means of altering the building without increasing the protrusion.

-- 41.8.
-Conditions regarding new landscaping or retention of existing vegetation for new developments on lands designated GMA Forest Commercial Forest, Large Woodland, or Small Woodland shall meet both scenic guidelines and fuel break requirements in Criterion 1.A of "Approval Criteria for Fire Protection".- - 42.9.
+If after five years the vegetation has not achieved a size sufficient to screen the development, additional screening may be required by the local government to make the development visually subordinate. - C. Unless as specified otherwise by provisions in this chapter, landscaping shall be installed as soon as practicable, and prior to project completion. - D. Applicants and successors in interest for the subject parcel are responsible for the proper maintenance and survival of planted vegetation, and replacement of such vegetation that does not survive. - E. The Scenic Resources Implementation Handbook shall include recommended species for each landscape setting consistent with the Landscape Settings Design Guidelines in this chapter, and minimum recommended sizes of new trees planted (based on average growth rates expected for recommended species). - Existing tree cover screening proposed development from key viewing areas shall be retained as specified in the Landscape Settings Design Guidelines section of this chapter. - 7.
+The silhouette of new buildings shall remain below the skyline of a bluff, cliff, or ridge as visible from key viewing areas. - 8.
+Conditions regarding new landscaping or retention of existing vegetation for new development on lands designated GMA Commercial Forest, Large Woodland, or Small Woodland shall meet both scenic guidelines and fuel break requirements in Criterion 1.A of "Approval Criteria for Fire Protection". - 9.
 Unless expressly exempted by other provisions in this chapter, colors of structures on sites visible from key viewing areas shall be dark earth-tones found at the specific site or in the surrounding landscape.
-The specific colors or list of acceptable colorsapproved by the reviewing agency shall be included as a condition of approval.
-The Scenic Resources Implementation Handbook will include a recommended palette of colors. - 13.10.
-The exterior of buildings on lands visible from key viewing areas on lands seen from key viewing areas shall be composed of non-reflective materials or materials with low reflectivity, unless the structure would be fully screened from all key viewing areas by existing topographic features.
-Continuous surfaces of glass shall be limited to ensure visual subordinance.
-The Scenic Resources Implementation Handbook will include includes a list of recommended exterior materials.
-These recommended materials and other materials may be deemed consistent with this guideline, including those where the specific application meets recommended thresholds in the "Visibility and Reflectivity Matrices" in the Implementation Handbook (once they are created).
-Continuous surfaces of glass unscreened from key viewing areas shall be limited to ensure visual subordinance.
-Recommended square footage limitations for such surfaces will be provided for guidance in the Implementation Handbook. screening methods.
+The specific colors approved by the reviewing agency shall be included as a condition of approval. - 10.
+The exterior of buildings on lands seen from key viewing areas shall be composed of non-reflective materials or materials with low reflectivity.
+Continuous surfaces of